Skip to main content

 Maximum and Minimum Values of a Function

 Maximum and minimum values of a function are the highest and lowest points on its graph, respectively.
-The maximum value is the largest output (y-value) the function attains, while the minimum is the smallest.
-These values can occur at specific x-values, which are important for understanding the function's behavior.
+The maximum value is the largest y-value the function attains, while the minimum is the smallest y-value.
+These points can occur at specific x-values and are important for understanding the function's range.

 Recommended video: